eslint/eslint/docs/user-guide/migrating-to-7.0.0.md

 The `RuleTester` now validates the following:

 - It fails test cases if the rule under test uses the non-standard `node.start` or `node.end` properties.
 Rules should use `node.range` instead.
-- It fails test-cases if the rule provides autofix but the test-case doesn't have the `output` property.
-Add the `output` property to test autofix.
+- It fails test cases if the rule under test provides an autofix but a test case doesn't have an `output` property.
+Add an `output` property to test cases to test the rule's autofix functionality.
 - It fails test-cases if any unknown properties are found in the objects in the `errors` property.

 **To address:** Modify your rule or test-case if existing test-cases failed.